Birational rigidity of singular Fano hypersurfaces: Proof of Theorem

-be a general linear subspace of dimension $N-\d-1$ passing through $P$, and let $Y \subset \P^{N-\d-1}$ be the restriction of $V$ to this subspace.
-Then the pair $(Y,cB_Y)$ is terminal away from finitely many points, including $P$ where the pair is still not canonical by Inversion of Adjunction (or, equivalently, by the Connectedness Theorem).
-It follows that there is a divisor $E_2$ over $Y$, with center $P$, such that
+We cut down by $\d + 1$ general hyperplanes through $P$.
+Let $\P^{N-\d-1} \subset \P^N$ be a general linear subspace of codimension $\d+1$ passing through $P$, and let $W \subset \P^{N-\d-1}$ be the restriction of $V$ to this subspace.
+By inversion of adjunction (Theorem~\ref{t:inv-adj}), $(W,cB|_W)$ is terminal away from finitely many points, and is not canonical at $P$.
+This implies that $\mld(P;W,cB|_W) \le 1$.
+Adding $P$ to the pair, we get